ritza-co/fusionauth-site/astro/localcode/quickstart-php-laravel-api/README.md

 ### Prerequisites
 You will need the following things properly installed on your computer.

-- [PHP 8.3+](https://www.php.net): This quickstart was built using PHP 8.1 and tested with PHP 8.2 as well.
-It may work on different versions of PHP, but it has not been tested.
+- [PHP 8.3+](https://www.php.net): This quickstart requires PHP 8.3 or later, the minimum for Laravel 13.
 - [Composer](https://getcomposer.org/) to install PHP dependencies.
 - [Docker](https://www.docker.com): The quickest way to stand up both FusionAuth and Laravel.
 Ensure you also have [docker compose](https://docs.docker.com/compose/) installed.
 - (Alternatively, you can [Install FusionAuth Manually](https://fusionauth.io/docs/v1/tech/installation-guide/)).